idesyatov/cert-checker/README.md

-# Certification expiry date check
+# Certificate expiration date check

 To run, you need to describe the configuration file and execute app with him